-This system is also equipped with circulation pumps, which allow individual interior heating.
+This system is also equipped with a circulation pump, which allows individual interior heating.
 Whenever the room thermostat calls for heat, the water heating solution is circulated through interior heat exchangers (similar to radiators) located throughout your RV that distributes heat quietly and evenly.